Lancashire Heeler: Description

-Personality

-It is alert, friendly, energetic, intelligent, playful and a pleasant companion.
-Personality can range from lazy and playful to energetic and talkative.
-It is generally a very strong dog that likes to participate in a variety of activities, and can carry a ball or object the size of itself.
-The Lancashire Heeler is friendly towards its owners and passers-by on the street but may be aggressive towards an unknown character on their territory.
+In terms of personality, the breed standard used by the American Kennel Club describes them as "courageous, happy," and "affectionate to owner".
+When happy, Lancashire Heelers may part their lips to mimic a human smile.

 Health

+A 2024 UK study found a life expectancy of 15.4 years —the highest in the study— for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

-The Lancashire Heeler has a life expectancy of 12–15 years or more.
-The three most common serious conditions that can affect Heelers are Collie eye anomaly, Primary lens luxation and Persistent pupillary membranes.
+The three most common serious conditions that can affect Heelers are Collie eye anomaly, primary lens luxation and persistent pupillary membranes.
 As well as these eye conditions, dogs of this breed may suffer from Patella luxation.
+The Lancashire Heeler is one of the more commonly affected breeds for primary lens luxation which is caused by an autosomal recessive mutation of the ADAMTS17 gene.

 History

-The origin of breed are unknown, however it is accepted that a type of Welsh Corgi was used to drive livestock to the north west of England from Wales.
-In the Ormskirk area, a type of black and tan terrier called the Manchester Terrier was introduced which resulted in what is now known as the Lancashire Heeler.
-The breed has been known in its home county for over a hundred and fifty years as a general purpose farm dog, capable of both ratting and herding cattle.
+It is generally accepted that the Lancashire Heeler is descended from the Welsh Corgi and the Manchester Terrier in England.
+The breed has been known in its home county for over one hundred and fifty years as a general-purpose farm dog, capable of both ratting and herding cattle.

 Gwen Mackintosh began to breed Heelers in the early 1960s.
 Together with other enthusiasts, she established the Lancashire Heeler Club in 1978, with the club setting a breed standard and register.
 Recognition by The Kennel Club followed in 1981.
 Mackintosh would continue to serve as the club's president until her death in 1992.

-The breed was recognised as a vulnerable native breed by The Kennel Club in 2006, which means that annual registration figures are 300 or less for the breed.
-In 2006, 173 Heelers were registered in the UK, in 2007 this had decreased further to 146.
+The breed was recognised as a vulnerable native breed by The Kennel Club in 2006, meaning that annual registration figures are 300 or fewer for the breed.
+In 2006, 173 Heelers were registered in the UK; by 2007, this number had further decreased to 146.
 In 2016, the FCI added the breed to the list of provisionally accepted breeds.

-Activities

-Lancashire Heelers can compete in dog agility trials, obedience, Rally obedience, showmanship, flyball, and herding events.
-Herding instincts and trainability can be measured at noncompetitive herding tests.
-Lancashire Heelers exhibiting basic herding instincts can be trained to compete in herding trials.
+The Lancashire Heeler was recognized by the American Kennel Club in 2024, and made its first appearance at the AKC's National Dog Show that year.